Top

 Prerequisite(s): CHEM104 + ENVI13

-This course introduces the concepts of soil characteristics and hydrogeology for the purpose of determining the suitability of a given site for a particular purpose or to evaluate environmental conditions.
+This course introduces the concepts of soil characteristics and hydrogeology for the purpose of assessing the suitability of a given site for a particular purpose or to evaluate environmental conditions.
 This involves identifying and locating relevant objects and site features with the use of a variety of mapping and database tools as well as via sample collection.
-A site’s soil characteristics and water balance will be determined and presented in a report summarizing the findings in a manner that is relevant.
-Students study relevant legislation, ensuring that their plans will meet all requirements and guidelines.
+A site’s soil and ground water characteristics will be investigated and the findings summarized in a report.

-This course provides students with an introduction to Environmental Legislation and Environmental Site Assessments (ESA) related to Environmental Protection and development in Ontario.
-A range of legislation is discussed: Acts, associated regulations, Guidelines, Codes of Practice, Environmental Compliance Approvals and By-laws associated with environmental compliance.
-Emphasis is placed on awareness of and distinction between Federal, Provincial and Municipal By-laws.
-The course provides the background knowledge required to perform environmental site assessments and audits; successful completion of the course requires the completion of a full Environmental Site Assessment of a prescribed property.
+This course provides students with an introduction to Environmental Legislation.
+A range of legislation is discussed: Acts, associated regulations, Guidelines, Environmental Compliance Approvals and By-laws associated with environmental compliance.
+Emphasis is placed on awareness of and distinction between Federal, Provincial and Municipal By-laws and the foundation of the Canadian Environmental Protection Act and the Ontario Environmental Protection Act as key enabling pieces of legislation.
+The course provides insight into the provincial requirements and technical components of the Environmental Compliance Approvals process in Ontario.
+New and emerging environmental regulatory pieces and current affairs are also highlighted.

 Students will develop a working vocabulary and understanding of exposure, risk and safety terms.
 This can be applied to interpret occupational health technical data, and in the accurate communication of safety concepts.
 The course will give an overview of the laws and regulations governing occupational health and safety in Canada and Ontario.
 Students will be exposed to established systems currently in use, specifically WHIMIS and MSDS.
 Promotion of awareness in terms of the risks and issues surrounding Occupational Health and Safety is the course goal.

 This course will introduce students to sampling design and statistical analysis.
-The course will consist of a combination of lectures, student seminars and computer lab sessions during which students will analyze data sets.
-Whenever possible we will use real data sets from current research projects underway at the River Institute or that have been collected by students as part of other courses (e.g., Ecology, Freshwater Ecology or the 1st year Field Course).
+The course will consist of a combination of lectures, student seminars, and computer lab sessions during which students will analyze data sets.
+Whenever possible, students will use real data sets from current research projects or that have been collected by students as part of other courses (e.g., Ecology, Freshwater Ecology or Ecological Sampling Techniques).

-This course encompasses environmental based activities which enable students to begin to develop a professional network.
-It takes an interdisciplinary approach to identifying, understanding and analyzing current environment issues and technologies that affect Canada and the world.
-Topics include consumption patterns, sustainability and ecosystem threat with a specific concentration on water, food and energy issues.
+This course encompasses environmentally based activities that enable students to begin to develop a professional network.
+It takes an interdisciplinary approach to identifying, understanding, and analyzing Canadian and global environmental issues through the pillars of sustainability framework.
+Areas of focus may include water, food and agriculture, energy, climate, forestry, or others.

 This course will provide an overview of GIS terminology and its applications and how it interacts in the professional world and everyday life.
-You will learn how to navigate through ArcView, import data, collect data using GPS, and edit GIS data.
-By the end of the course, you will be able to create basic maps.
+Students will learn how to navigate through GIS Software, import data, collect data using GPS, and edit GIS data.
+By the end of the course, students will be able to create basic maps.

-This two-week intensive field course introduces students to some of the methods used to sample biological populations.
-The course covers topics such as designing sampling protocols, field identification of terrestrial and aquatic organisms and estimating population sizes.
-Students are introduced to some common standardized sampling protocols such as the Marsh Monitoring Program protocol for Amphibians and Marsh Birds, and the Ontario Benthic Biomonitoring Network invertebrate sampling protocol.
+This two-week intensive field course introduces students to some of the standardized protocols used to sample biological populations.
+The course covers topics such as designing sampling protocols, collecting and preserving biological specimens, collecting field data, and field identification of terrestrial and aquatic organisms.

-ENVI 24 introduces the field of ecotoxicology which uses toxicity test methods in concert with environmental data to provide an assessment of the effects of chemicals on individual organisms, populations and ecosystems.
+This course introduces the field of ecotoxicology, which uses toxicity test methods in concert with environmental data to provide an assessment of the effects of chemicals on individual organisms, populations and ecosystems.
 Toxicity tests are important monitoring tools used by industries and agencies to determine the potential for adverse effects of discharges into the environment.
-Held as an intensive field and laboratory course in the spring term of the second year, students will learn toxicity testing techniques and associated data analysis procedures.
-Students will sample industrial wastewater, assess its chemical characteristics, and use this data in concert with toxicity data to interpret the observed effects on biota.
+Held as an intensive field and laboratory course during the second year, students will learn toxicity testing techniques and associated data analysis procedures.
+Students will sample industrial wastewater, assess its chemical characteristics, and use this data in concert with toxicity data to interpret the observed and potential effects on biota.
 Students will work individually and in groups and create a report on the data collected.

-This microbiology course provides an introduction to the study of microorganisms with particular focus on the following subject matters: identification and classification, physiology and cellular structure, culturing and controlling growth, metabolism, genetic engineering and the importance of microbes in medicine and industry.
-During the laboratory sessions, students will learn basic microbiological skills such as microscopy, aseptic techniques, media preparation, isolation and growth of cultures, microbial enumeration, dilution and filtration techniques, staining and identification of microbes using a variety of biochemical tests.
-This course emphasizes an understanding of microbiology in the context of environmental sciences.
+This microbiology course introduces the study of microorganisms with a particular focus on the following subject matters: identification and classification, physiology and cellular structure, culturing and controlling growth, metabolism, genetic engineering, and the importance of microbes in the environment and industry.
+During the laboratory sessions, students learn basic microbiological skills such as microscopy, aseptic techniques, media preparation, isolation and growth of cultures, microbial enumeration, dilution and filtration techniques, and staining and identification of microbes using a variety of biochemical tests.

 This course will cover the main principles of limnology and freshwater ecology.
 Students will be provided a general introduction to biological processes in freshwater systems delivered through in class and laboratory sessions.
 The students will also learn various analytical techniques and methodologies to collect and observe aquatic organisms.